-Color Lexicon C-G
+Color Glossary C-G

 Colors or color stimulus differ in the composition of light of different wavelengths (see light) striking on the retina.
 The color is merely a sensation, not an physical state of an object.
 Depending on the ambient light, an object can appear to have a different color.

 Each different color sensation can be discribed by a particular name for a color.
 To define these differences exactly, color models were developed, in which colors are assigned numerical values in order to classify them.
 Optical perceptions like structures or gloss are not covered by the term "color".
-A color can be described by its hue, saturation and lightness, for example.
-The HSV color model follows this classification.

 In the context used here, the color depth means the number of displayable colors.
 According to that, with a color depth of 1 bit 2^1 = 2 colors (monochron) are displayable, with a color depth of 4 bit 2^4 = 16 colors are displayable, with a color depth of 8 bit 2^8 = 256 colors are displayable and with a color depth of 24 bit 2^24 = 16777216 colors (tagged as True Color) are displayable with the according system.
 This value resurfaces for example at the color coding TColor.
 Today's computer monitors and graphic cards usually come with a color depth of 24 bits, which usually is sufficient for realistic depictions.
 In the area of film, printing and scanning there is often used a color depth from 30 to 48 bit.